The WL-T transmitter is compatible with standard guitars, including Stratocaster, Telecaster, Les Paul, SG, and electric acoustic guitar types.

 Symptom: No sound is produced.
 Guitar audio includes a thumping sound.

-Remedy: Try making the connection shown in remedy A or remedy B.
+Remedy: Try remedy A or remedy B shown in the figures below.

 Symptom: The WL-T cannot be physically installed on the guitar.